Milford Haven: Notable people

 Alfred W. Szlumper was born in Milford in 1858.
 He was the Chief Engineer of the London and South Western Railway, overseeing the remodelling of Clapham Junction railway station and the reconstruction of London Waterloo station.
 He was later appointed Chief Engineer of Southern Railway.

 Tailor and fashion designer Timothy Everest began his professional career working as a sales assistant at a branch of Hepworths in the town.
 Sporting figures include Robert Hughes, who in 2005 won the Wales National Darts Championship, and Andrew Salter, a batsman for Cardiff MCC University.
 Footballer Tommy Best played as a centre forward in the Football League for Chester City, Cardiff City and Queens Park Rangers.
 Another footballer from the town was Marwood Marchant, who played for Cardiff City and Torquay United.
 William Davies Evans, who from 1800 resided at Castle Pill with his family, is credited with the invention of the celebrated Evans Gambit, debuted in 1826 in London at his defeat of Alexander McDonnell Rosalyn Wild, a resident of the town, achieved fame in 2011 for charity work.

 Milford Haven is also connected to notable military figures, such as Charles George Gordon, a British Army officer and administrator, remembered for his campaigns in China and northern Africa.
 During a two-year stay in Pembroke, he prepared plans for fortifications of Milford Haven.
-The military naval base at Milford during the First World War was commanded by Admiral Charles Dare and during WWII by Rear Admiral Phillip Esmonde Phillips until 1942, and then by Vice Admiral Bernard William Murray Fairbairn until the end of the war.
+The military naval base at Milford in the First World War was commanded by Admiral Charles Dare and in WWII by Rear Admiral Phillip Esmonde Phillips until 1942, and then by Vice Admiral Bernard William Murray Fairbairn until the end of the war.